rust-practice/cargo-leet/README.md

 # `cargo-leet` - A leetcode local development assistant

-A program that given the link or slug to a leetcode problem, creates a local file where you can develop and test your solution before post it back to leetcode.
+The `cargo leet` program helps you streamline your workflow with LeetCode problem local file where you can develop and test your solution before post it back to leetcode.

 ## Usage

-The `cargo leet` program helps you streamline your workflow with LeetCode problems by generating local files for solution development and testing before submitting them back to LeetCode.
 Below is a summary of how to use the various commands and options available in `cargo leet`.

 ### General Usage